SAP-archive/devtoberfest-2021/topics/Week1_Welcome/README.md

 Join Senior Curator Dag Spicer for a quick tour, followed by live Q&A of Revolution: The First 2000 Years of Computing, an engaging 25,000-square-foot exhibition that chronicles the history of computing, from the abacus to the smartphone.

+[Join us live on YouTube](https://www.youtube.com/watch?v=M6SXIeXbnik), and get involved in the conversation!

 <table >
     <tr>
         <td width=250><img src="../../images/Dag_Spicer.jpg" alt="Dag Spicer"><br/></td>